wixtoolset/wix/src/wix/README.md

 # Core

-WixToolset.Core - preprocessor, compiler, linker and binder for Windows Installer and Burn
+Preprocessor, compiler, linker and binder for Windows Installer and Burn